condense9/hark-lang/guide/src/why.md

 # Why Teal?

 Teal is not a replacement for your favourite mainstream language.
-It does something nothing else can: eliminates the *need* to write infrastructure.
+It does something new: eliminates the *need* to write infrastructure.

 Serverless applications are inherently distributed, and building distributed systems by hand is hard.
 It's much easier to think about them as monolithic